nakamasato/kubernetes-training/autoscaler/hpa/custom-metrics/README.md

 Open: http://localhost:15672/ and use the username and password got in the previous step.

+Metrics:

+`localhost:61830/metrics`

+> As of 3.8.0, RabbitMQ ships with built-in Prometheus & Grafana support.

+> Support for Prometheus metric collector ships in the rabbitmq_prometheus plugin.
+The plugin exposes all RabbitMQ metrics on a dedicated TCP port, in Prometheus text format.

 ## Deploy producer

 1. Create `rabbitmq-producer` `CronJob` (run hourly)